WordPress/gutenberg/packages/components/src/accessible-svg/README.md

 # AccessibleSVG

-A drop-in replacement for the svg element that adds the required accessibility attributes for accessible SVG elements across browsers.
+A drop-in replacement for the svg element that adds the required accessibility attributes for SVG elements across browsers.

 ## Usage